 There is also a medieval pageant and marching bands.
 The parade starts at around 4 pm and the final match is played at 5 pm.
 The day concludes with celebrations along the banks of the Arno and a spectacular fireworks show is launched from the renowned Piazzale Michelangelo.

 Tickets will be available to purchase for the semifinals on June 15 and 16, and the finals on June 24.
 You can only purchase tickets from the box office; with debit or credit card or cash.
 Tickets start at 29 euros for popular tribunes, 40 euros for numbered grandstand seats, 60 euros for side honor tribune and 80 euros for central honor tribune.

 Grab your tickets early: Tickets generally go on sale early June.
 Tickets are only available from the box office, making them difficult to get so head over to Florence early and secure your tickets ahead of time.

 Celebrate the entire event: Aside from the match, celebrations take place throughout the city during the entire event.
 Don’t miss the official parade that runs through the city before the final match and catch the fireworks at the end of the night!

 Stay close to the action: With so many accommodation options available throughout the city of Florence, we recommend staying close to the Piazza di Santa Croce so you don’t miss a second of the action.
 You can find the best nearby accommodation options below!

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Florence, Italy using the map below!